germancorbetta/isp-monitor/README.md

 - Balena CLI:
   - Windows/Linux: https://github.com/balena-io/balena-cli/blob/master/INSTALL.md
   - MacOS: run `brew install balena-cli` (require [Homebrew](https://docs.brew.sh/Installation))
+- Know your ISP DNS(s) IP address(es)
+- Know your Router/Modem IP address (usually is 192.168.0.1)
+- Know the Raspberry Pi IP in advance if possible, if now it will be displayed in the application dashboard at Balena.
+(Step 1.c)

 ## 1) Setup Balena App and device
 ***1.a Account:***